 The Best Sinus and Allergy Treatment in South Florida

 Do you need sinus infection treatments or help dealing with seasonal allergies?
 Let Dr. Mandel help you.
-He will conduct an examination in his state-of-the-art facility at South Florida Sinus and Allergy Center.
+He will conduct an examination in his state-of-the-art facility at Florida Sinus & Snoring Specialists.
 He performs a wide range of in-house diagnostic studies, including CT scans and a minimally invasive nasal endoscopy procedure, to determine the underlying causes of your current condition.
 The sooner you have a diagnosis of your issues the sooner you can get back to a better quality of life.
 There is no one-size-fits-all treatment—your plan is tailor-made for you.
 Call to make an appointment today at 954-983-1211.